KshitijBharde/todo-nestjs/README.md

 # Todo App Server

 Welcome to the Todo App Server repository!
-This repository hosts a NestJS server that provides APIs to manage and tasks.
+This repository hosts a NestJS server that provides APIs to manage tasks.
 You can easily deploy this server using Docker and Nodejs for a hassle-free setup.

 ## Table of Contents